konflux-ci/task-runner/README.md

 image, simplifying Task creation and reducing the maintenance overhead of managing multiple tool-specific images.

-You can use it as the runtime image for Konflux Tasks or as a base image to extend it for more specialized use cases.
+You can use it directly as the runtime image for Konflux Tasks or as a base image for more specialized runner images.

 ## Included Tools